bbc/audio-offset-finder/README.md

 The tool outputs the calculated offset in seconds, and a ["standard score"](https://en.wikipedia.org/wiki/Standard_score) indicating the prominence of the chosen correlation peak.
 This can be used as a very rough estimate of the accuracy of the calculated offset - one with a score greater than ten is likely to be correct (at least for audio without similar repeated sections) within the accuracy of the tool; an offset with a score less than five is unlikely to be correct, and a manual check should be carried out.
 Note that the value of the score depends on the length of the audio analysed.

 The tool uses [FFmpeg](https://ffmpeg.org) for transcoding, so should work on all file formats supported by FFmpeg.
-It is tested for compatibility with Python 3.8 and 3.9 on Linux, Windows and macOS.
+It is tested for compatibility with Python 3.8-3.12 on Linux, Windows and macOS.
+Other Python versions and platforms may or may not work.

 The aim of this open source project is to provide a simple tool and library that do one job well, and that can be the basis of customisation for more complex use cases.
 The [forks of the base respository](https://github.com/bbc/audio-offset-finder/network/members) are worth exploring if you need a feature that is not included here.
 The maintainers welcome pull requests with bug fixes, new features and other improvements that fit this philosophy - please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.